sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgCreateGroup {
   option (cosmos.msg.v1.signer) = "creator";

-  // owner is the account address of group owner who create the group string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // owner defines the account address of group owner who create the group string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // group_name is the name of the group. it's not globally unique. string group_name = 2;
+  // group_name defines the name of the group. it's not globally unique. string group_name = 2;
   // extra defines extra info for the group string extra = 3;
+  // tags defines a list of tags which will be set to the group ResourceTags tags = 4 [(gogoproto.nullable) = false];
 }
 ```
 ### MsgDeleteGroup